MLMogford/Partition_counter/README.md

 # Permutation_counter
-Calculate the number of permutations of an arbitrarily large number /n
+Calculate the number of permutations of an arbitrarily large number.
+Requirements: GMP
-requirements: GMP